molnard/wasabipres2019/README.md

 _Decentralized mixers_
 Just to mention without going into the datails Thumblebit is a unidirectional payment hub something like lightning network but without the network part and it is anonymus.
 Joinmarket is instant Thumblebit can archive higher anonimity set.

+# Wasabi wallet

+I would like to show how do we achive privacy in a wallet called Wasabi wallet.
+What kind of technology did we use / implement or develop for that purpose.
+My presentation plan is to go trough an casual day of a bitcoin user.

+Let's say you are done with the installation.
+_wallet generation_
+The first step is to generate a new one which means the generation of the master key which will be stored on your device not in the cloud or elsewhere.
+Meaning that you have the full control over your bitcoins no third party can freeze or lose your funds.
+If you control the keys it is your bitcoin if you don't control the keys it is not your bitcoin.
+You will have your mnemonic words for backup/restore purposes.
+The wallet file is encrypted in a way that if someone manages to get it still useless without the password.

+_receiving and sending coins_
+Address reuse harms the privacy of not only yourself, but also others - including many not related to the transaction.
+When addresses are re-used, they allow others to much more easily and reliably determine that the address being reused is yours.
+Wasabi is a deterministic wallet so it generating new addresses for receviving and for change.
+Input joining.
+Coin control means you are not only seeing the total balance of your wallet but the individual coins you own.
+Why it is important?
+Every time you send/receive coins you should know the history of it.
+If you do not want to connect

 The CoinJoin Transaction